Last Days of Life (PDQ®)–Patient Version

-For some patients in the last hours of life, the decision may be to treat only the symptoms of delirium and make the patient as comfortable as possible.
+For some people in the last hours of life, the decision may be to treat only the symptoms of delirium and make the person as comfortable as possible.
 There are drugs that work very well to relieve these symptoms.

 Hallucinations that are not related to delirium often occur at the end of life.

 It is common for people near death to have hallucinations that include loved ones who have already died.
 It is normal for family members to feel distress when these hallucinations occur.
 Speaking with clergy, the hospital chaplain, or other religious advisors may help.

 Fatigue is one of the most common symptoms in the last days of life.

 Fatigue (feeling very tired) is one of the most common symptoms in the last days of life.
 A person's fatigue may become worse every day during this time.
 Drowsiness, weakness, and sleep problems may occur.
 Drugs that increase brain activity, alertness, and energy may be helpful.
 For more information, see Cancer Fatigue.

 Feeling short of breath is common and may get worse during the final days or weeks of life.

 Shortness of breath or not being able to catch your breath is often caused by advanced cancer.
 Other causes include the following:

 The use of opioids and other methods can help the person breathe more easily.